-This chapter presents a discussion of the permanent commitment of resources of the South Coast Rail Alternatives and an evaluation of the potential "costs" of consumption of environmental resources during the short-term construction phase of the South Coast Rail Alternatives compared to the longer term productivity benefits associated with the operation of the South Coast Rail Alternatives.
-In accordance with the National Environmental Policy Act (NEPA) and the Council on Environmental Quality's implementing procedures under Title 40, Part 1502 of the Code of Federal Regulations (C.F.R.), any Environmental Impact Statement (EIS) prepared pursuant to NEPA must include an analysis of both the relationship between short-term uses of the environment and the maintenance and enhancement of long-term productivity, and of any irreversible or irretrievable commitments of resources that would occur should the action be implemented (see 40 C.F.R.
-1502.16).
+This chapter presents a discussion of the permanent commitment of resources of the South Coast Rail alternatives and an evaluation of the potential "costs" of consumption of environmental resources during the short-term construction phase of the South Coast Rail alternatives compared to the longer term productivity benefits associated with the operation of the South Coast Rail alternatives.
+In accordance with NEPA and the CEQ's implementing procedures under Title 40, Part 1502 of the Code of Federal Regulations, any EIS prepared pursuant to NEPA must include an analysis of both the relationship between short-term uses of the environment and the maintenance and enhancement of long-term productivity, and of any irreversible or irretrievable commitments of resources that would occur should the action be implemented (see 40 CFR 1502.16).